lawrennd/old_talks/_neurips/includes/neurips-timeline.md

 \paragraph{Decision Making Timeline}

 * 06/06/2014 Submission Deadline
-* 12/06/2014 Bidding Open For Area Chairs (this was *delayed* by CMT issues)
+* 12/06/2014 Bidding Open for Area Chairs (this was *delayed* by CMT issues)
-* 17/06/2014 Bidding Open For Reviewers
+* 17/06/2014 Bidding Open for Reviewers
 * 01/07/2014 Start Reviewing
 * 21/07/2014 Reviewing deadline
 * 04/08/2014 Reviews to Authors